cecid/hermes-docs/docs/source/quickstart.rst

       cd hermes
       docker-compose -f deploy/docker-compose.yml up -d

-Create Docker Container for Hermes Database
+Create Docker container for Hermes database
 -------------------------------------------
 (Optional, should be automatically built if ``docker-compose`` is used)